haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 images: []
 categories: []
 tags: []
-contributors: ["Kevin Harrison"]
+contributors: ["Kevin Harrison", "Harald Ng"]
 pinned: false
 homepage: false
 ---

 State machine replication (SMR) protocols such as Raft, VR, and MultiPaxos are widely used to build replicated services in the cloud.
 These protocols depend on a stable leader to make progress.
 However, as shown by the 6+ hour Cloudflare [outage](https://blog.cloudflare.com/a-byzantine-failure-in-the-real-world/) in 2020, partial connectivity can cause the leader election in these protocols to fail.
-In this post, we will explore what partial connectivity is, why existing algorithms fail under such conditions, and how OmniPaxos addresses this issue.
+In a previous [post by Howard and Abraham](https://decentralizedthoughts.github.io/2020-12-12-raft-liveness-full-omission/), they showed how Raft can overcome some partial connectivity scenarios by adding some new logic to the leader election.
+In this post, we will go to the roots of the partial connectivity problems, generalize them for other protocols, and present a new scenario that Raft cannot overcome even with the proposed patches.

 ## What is partial connectivity?